codeclimate/test-reporter/README.md

 There are two script helpers for creating a new release:
 - [release-scripts/prep-release](https://github.com/codeclimate/test-reporter/blob/master/release-scripts/prep-release) which will create a new pull request, patching the current version.
 If you need to create a new MINOR or MAJOR version creating a manual pull request is the way to go.
-- [release-scripts/release](https://github.com/codeclimate/test-reporter/blob/master/release-scripts/release) This script will create a new branch that matches `vx.x.x` withing the version indicated in [VERSIONING/VERSION](https://github.com/codeclimate/test-reporter/blob/master/VERSIONING/VERSION), which should trigger the CI for creating a new release.
+- [release-scripts/release](https://github.com/codeclimate/test-reporter/blob/master/release-scripts/release) This script will create a new branch named `vx.x.x` that matches the version indicated in [VERSIONING/VERSION](https://github.com/codeclimate/test-reporter/blob/master/VERSIONING/VERSION), which should trigger the CI for creating a new release.

 ## Copyright